Chapman University. Huell Howser Archive.

 Collection — Box 2, Folder: 1

-Scope and Contents This collection is composed of memorial materials relating to the legacy of television personality, Huell Howser and the popularity of his television program, California's Gold.
+Scope and Contents From the unspecified: This collection is composed of memorial materials relating to the legacy of television personality, Huell Howser and the popularity of his television program, California's Gold.
 This collection includes foam poster boards from various fans, businesses and restaurants in remembrance of Huell Howser as well as formal memorial material from various municipal bodies, organizations and individuals.
 There are awards from the California Library Association and the...